alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### TODO 5: Draw Camera Area Borders & Apply Alpha Mask

 #### **Explicaition**
+Within `UpdateFinalTexture()` you must find the correct location to draw the camera area borders on minimap.

+	// To draw the camera, use app-> render-> DrawQuad() ,
+	// the fPoint camera-> camera_pos (current position of the camera in the world) &
+	// camera->screen_section.w / camera->screen_section.h

  Transfrom map coordinates to Minimap Pixel Cordinates.
 Very similar to the MapToWorldF function on M_Map.